This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be asked to change into a hospital gown.
 You may be given medicine in your IV to help you relax or make you drowsy.
 You will be taken on a cart to the operating room.
 You will get general anesthesia to keep you completely asleep during surgery.

-- During surgery, caregivers will try to remove the diseased tissue so that your wound will heal well.
-Caregivers will only remove as much of the foot or leg as is absolutely necessary.
+- During surgery, healthcare providers will try to remove the diseased tissue so that your wound will heal well.
+Healthcare providers will only remove as much of the foot or leg as is absolutely necessary.
 An incision (cut) will be made in your leg as far below your knee or in your foot as possible.
 The part of your leg below that will be removed, and your lower leg bones will be made smooth.
 A flap, made of muscle, tissue, and skin will be made to cover the end of your bones.
-If your leg was infected before surgery, caregivers may not put stitches or staples in to close it right away.
+If your leg was infected before surgery, healthcare providers may not put stitches or staples in to close it right away.
 The incision may be left open for several days after surgery.
 If no infection was present, the incision will be closed with stitches.
 The surgery may last 1 to 2 hours.

 You will be taken to a recovery room.
 You will stay there until you wake up, and then be taken back to your room.
 A bandage will cover your stitches.
-Do not try to get out of bed until your caregiver says it is okay.
+Do not try to get out of bed until your healthcare provider says it is okay.